Lexicon

 ORIGINAL

-Documentation of how a rule was applied in an ambiguous case—the audit trail for penumbra judgments.
-When code says 'release when delivered' and an arbiter must decide whether an empty package counts as delivery, the interpretive receipt records: the rule invoked, the facts considered, the reasoning applied, the precedent (if any) followed or distinguished, and the stake the arbiter posted against reversal.
+Documentation of how a rule was applied in an ambiguous case — the audit trail for penumbra judgments.
+When code says 'release when delivered' and an arbiter must decide whether an empty package counts, the interpretive receipt records: the rule invoked, the facts considered, the reasoning applied, the precedent followed or distinguished, and the stake posted against reversal.
 Interpretive receipts make the penumbra governable without eliminating it: judgment remains human, but judgment leaves traces.
-Over time, interpretive receipts accumulate into something like common law—a body of precedent that guides future arbiters without binding them absolutely.
-The interpretive receipt is the mechanism by which bounded discretion becomes accountable discretion.
+Over time, they accumulate into something like common law — a body of precedent guiding future arbiters without binding them absolutely.

 Invariant Set (A18)